Solution of the Mayan Calendar Enigma: Conclusion

-In conclusion, this study presents a complete description of the Mayan theory of time, characterized by a set of calendar cycles derived from an early model of naked-eye astronomy.
-This purely arithmetical model is based on an integer approximation of the solar year (Haab'), the three lunar months (the pentalunex and the two lunar semesters) and the synodic periods of Mercury, Venus, Mars, Jupiter and Saturn and was used to determine the Moon ratio from astronomical observation.
-The calendar super-number, defined as the least common multiple of the 9 astronomical input parameters, leads to the Mayan Calendar cycles: the 3276-day 4-Kawil, combination of the 4 directions-colors and the 819-day Kawil, the 18980-day Calendar Round, combination of the 260-day Tzolk'in and the 365-day Haab', and the 1872000-day Long Count Calendar (the 360-day Tun, the 7200-day Katun and the 144000-day Baktun).
-The results are expressed as a function of the Xultun numbers, four enigmatic Long Count numbers deciphered on the walls of a small room in the extensive Maya ruins of Xultun (present-day Guatemala), dating from the early IX century CE.
-(Saturno 2012) The Mayan cyclical concept of time is explained, in particular the existence of the 13 Baktun Maya Era and the position of the Calendar Round at the mythical date of creation 13(0).0.0.0.0 4 Ahau 8 Cumku.
-The Moon ratio are determined from this model by astronomical observation leading to the Palenque formula.
-The use of the Palenque formula is attested in several Classic period (200 to 900 CE) Maya sites and in Mayan Codices up to the Post-Classic period (1300 to 1521 CE).
-The Mayan arithmetical model of astronomy is described.
-This provides evidence of the high proficiency of Mayan mathematics as applied to astronomy.\\[-.1cm]
+This study presents a complete description of the Mayan cyclical concept of time, characterized by a set of calendar cycles derived from an arithmetical model of naked-eye astronomy.
+Based on a realistic hypothesis that Mayan priets-astronomers had a good knowledge of naked-eye astronomy, this model is derived from a set of 9 integer input parameters, the solar year (Haab'), the three lunar months (the pentalunex and the two lunar semesters) and the synodic periods of Mercury, Venus, Mars, Jupiter and Saturn and was used to determine the Mayan lunar equation from astronomical observations.
+The Palenque formula and the Copan Moon ratio are solutions of the model and were certainly derived in or prior to the Maya Classic period (200 to 900 AD).
+The results are expressed as a function of the IX century AD Xultun numbers, four enigmatic Long Count numbers deciphered on the walls of a small room in the Maya ruins of Xultun (present-day Guatemala), providing additional argument in favor of the model.
+The calendar super-number derived from the model leads to the Mayan Calendar cycles: the 3276-day Kawil-directions-colors, combination of the 4 directions-colors and the 819-day Kawil, the 18980-day Calendar Round, combination of the 260-day Tzolk'in and the 365-day Haab', and the 1872000-day Long Count Calendar formed by the 360-day Tun, the 7200-day Katun and the 144000-day Baktun.
+The Mayan cyclical concept of time is explained, in particular the position of the Calendar Round at the mythical date of creation 13(0).0.0.0.0 4 Ahau 8 Cumku and the numerological significance of the 13 Baktun Maya Era.
+The Mayan Calendar, derived from the Mayan arithmetical model of astronomy, shows the high proficiency of Mayan mathematics applied to numerological timekeeping for divinatory purposes.

-THOMAS CHANIER a native of Reims, France, studied electronic engineering at the Institut Sup\'erieur d'’Electronique et du Num\'erique Toulon and received his Master and Ph.D. in materials science from Aix-Marseille University.
-His research is on first-principles study of new functional materials, with applications to nanoelectronics and renewable energy.
-Beyond physics, he is interested in pre-Columbian Mesoamerican astronomy and mathematics.\\[.5cm] $^*$ e-mail: \texttt{thomas.chanier@gmail.com}\\